RobertArtigas/real/README.md

 ## real - Clarion based framework

 This repository is a collection of pieces that can be used to put Clarion systems together.
-Not push button solutions, and from my somewhat limited perspective these seem like useful pieces of code techniques that can be used across different langauges, in different forms.
+Not push button solutions, and from my somewhat limited perspective these seem like useful pieces of code techniques that can be used across different languages, in different forms.
 You will have to do some thinking about how you architech systems, how easy-to-use software from the users perpective flows, how mantain, update, and backup systems.